 The simulation.
 A computer-based simulation of a manufacturing firm with domestic and international subsidiaries.
-Student teams compete with each other as members of the management of simulated companies producing and selling a consumer durable good.
-Includes marketing, production and finance and HRM decisions.
+Students compete with each other as members of management teams running simulated companies producing and selling a consumer durable good.
+They focus upon marketing, production, finance and HRM decisions.
 The model is interactive so that marketing decisions, for example, may influence the sales of competitors as well as the sales of the firm making the decision.

 Varying complexity.
 The complexity of the simulation may be easily altered via menu driven parameter changes.
-It may be a domestic competition by setting the foreign market area to a domestic area.
+An international competition may become a domestic competition by setting the foreign market area to a domestic area.
 Market areas may be reduced from four to three.
 All companies may be placed in one home area.
 Market segments may be fixed so that each market area has only one segment.

 Course use.
-Strategic management and business policy at the upper-level undergraduate or graduate level; suitable for use independently or as supplementary material.
+Strategic management and business policy at the upper-level undergraduate or graduate level, online or face to face; suitable for use independently or as supplementary material.
 Seminars for management development.
-Variations of the model have been used successfully in the classroom and in intercollegiate competition for over five decades.
+Variations of the model have been used successfully in the classroom, in company training venues and in intercollegiate competitions for over five decades.

 Number of participants.
 Twelve or more.
 A world may contain from three to eight firms (student teams), with each firm’s management consisting of four to eight participants.
 For more than eight teams, separate worlds may be run concurrently.